Overview

 The Act's provisions for community development are less comprehensive than the DRC Mining Code's social responsibility requirements.
 Zambia relies more heavily on development agreements — negotiated between government and individual mining companies — to secure community benefits.
 This approach provides flexibility but also creates inconsistency: benefits depend on negotiation outcomes rather than legal entitlements, and communities may lack the information and bargaining power to secure fair terms.

-Our advocacy in Zambia focuses on strengthening the legal framework for community benefit-sharing, promoting Community Benefit Agreements as standard practice, and ensuring that the Zambia corridor extension development creates legally binding community benefit commitments rather than discretionary company programmes.
+Editorial analysis in Zambia focuses on strengthening the legal framework for community benefit-sharing, promoting Community Benefit Agreements as standard practice, and ensuring that the Zambia corridor extension development creates legally binding community benefit commitments rather than discretionary company programmes.

 Fiscal Regime Evolution